elephantscale/internet2-cloud-course-v2/labs/09-ml/ml-1-jupyter-envs.md

 ---

-## AWS-2: Running a Notebook on Sagemaker
+## AWS-2: Running Python Scikit-Learn on Sagemaker

 * Run a simple regression notebook on Sagemaker
 * Runtime: 15 mins